 - Be alert to contingencies (successful background check, drug screening, etc.)

-How to respond to a lower salary job offer?
+How to respond to a lower salary job offer in medical sales?

 If you are given a job offer but the salary or compensation is not as high as you would like, talk with the employer regarding your salary needs.
 Be willing to provide them with sound reasoning behind your salary request.
 Keep in mind though, once you make your counter-offer to them for additional money, sign-on bonuses, or benefits, their original employment offer may no longer be available to you.
 Again, if you decide to ask for a higher salary, be sure the employer understands why.